Chebaki Fortress: Archaeological research

-For the first time, the Sve building was investigated (introduced into scientific circulation) in 1888 by the archaeologist Klements D. A. He drew attention to the typological connection of such as Sve Ustanakh, Syrsky Sve and Chebaki Sve, believing that these monuments belong to the same people.
+For the first time, the Sve building was investigated (introduced into scientific circulation) in 1888 by the archaeologist Klements D. A. He drew attention to the typological connection of such as Sve Ustanakh, Syrsky Sve and Chebaki Sve, believing that these monuments belonged to the same people.

-Excavations began in 1990 and continued on the territory of the citadel fortification in 1995-1997.
+Excavations began in 1990 and continued on the territory of the citadel fortification in 1995–1997.
 A representative complex of finds of household items and works of art from ancient man of the Bronze Age has been collected on a compact territory.
-The total area of excavations in the citadel was 330 sq m.
-The thickness of the cultural layer is 0.5-0.9 m.
-A cultural layer containing numerous animal bones, fragments of ceramics and material remains of the Bronze Age was revealed.
+The total area of excavations in the citadel was 330 m2.
+The thickness of the cultural layer is 0.5–0.9 m.
+A cultural layer containing numerous animal bones, fragments of ceramics, and material remains of the Bronze Age was revealed.

-Found 1304 fragments from about 69 vessels, which is 95% of the total number of ceramics of the Bronze Age.
+1304 fragments were found from about 69 vessels, which is 95% of the total number of ceramics of the Bronze Age.
 A significant part of the excavation area was a collapse of stone slabs of the citadel fortification wall and internal structures attached to the wall.
 Most of the pottery finds were found during the dismantling of stone ruins, between the slabs and under them.
 It is difficult to identify the chronological sequence of the cultural layers of the site because of their redeposited state.
 The most expressive category of finds is the mass ceramic material of the Okunev culture.
-This is mainly found in the lower layers of the excavation, The Okunev ceramics from Chebaki Sve, in terms of character and ornamentation, finds analogies in the Okunev burial sites of the Minusinsk Basin.
+This is mainly found in the lower layers of the excavation.
+The Okunev ceramics from Chebaki Sve, in terms of character and ornamentation, find analogies in the Okunev burial sites of the Minusinsk Basin.
 However, ceramics of the Kamenniy Log culture (tradition of the Karasuk culture) are also present on the territory of the citadel.

 The faunistic remains from the Chebaki Sve are quite numerous (32,000 different bone fragments).
 The determination of the species composition of animals was carried out by M. V. Sablin, an employee of the Zoological Institute of the Russian Academy of Sciences in St. Petersburg.
 The vast majority of the bones belong to wild animals (16 species: roe deer, deer, elk, musk deer, wild boar, bear, lynx, fox, beaver, birds, etc.).
 Domestic animals are determined by single animals (cow, horse, sheep).

-An analysis of the archeological excavation materials does not allow us to interpret Sve structures as domestic residential complexes.
+An analysis of the archaeological excavation materials does not allow the interpretation of Sve structures as domestic residential complexes.